Panasonic G9 versus Nikon D7000

 - More affordable: Was released into a lower priced segment (12 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in September 2010).

-If the number of relative strengths (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (14 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (13 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G9 or the D7000.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic G9 (⇒ rgt)||HiRec||85/100 Silver||5/5||..||5/5||2017||1,699||latest||check|

 |Nikon D7000 (⇒ lft)||-||80/100 Silver||4.5/5||5/5||4.5/5||2010||1,499||discont.||check|

 |Nikon Df (⇒ lft | rgt)||-||81/100||4/5||4/5||4/5||2013||2,749||latest||check|